France's ice skating chief resigns over sex abuse scandal - France 24

 "I found out about 90 percent of these incidents in the press and in a book...
 10 days ago," he said.

-In his resignation address to reporters he denounced "the ministerial dictatorship and in particular the shameful threat of withdrawing support" from the federation made by Maracineanu.
+In his resignation address to reporters he denounced "the ministerial dictatorship and in particular the shameful threat of withdrawing support" from the federation made by Maracineanu, for whom Gailhaguet's exit was "a first stage".

 On Thursday the lawyer representing Beyer told AFP that his client was prepared to talk to prosecutors investigating claims of sexual abuse of minors in figure skating.